 - 1. When they have been treated by prescription medication for twenty-four (24) hours - 2.
-With a note from a physician or other medical professional stating they are no longer contagious - 3.
-When they are fever or symptom free for twenty-four (24) hours without the aid of fever-reducing or other medications.
+With a note from a physician or other medical professional stating they are no longer contagious fever-reducing or other medications.
 If a child is still showing symptoms, they cannot return to school.
 Please be considerate and keep your child home until no longer contagious.